rokvisi/3DS-Controller/README.md

 | icon                              | `.3dsx` directory       | `data\HandController\controller.ini`     |
 | 3dslink NetLoader                 | `root` directory        | `3DS\data\HandController\controller.ini` |

-I am reluctant to use absolute paths, since I want to keep the behaviour of it using its `relative path\data\HandController\` to store data in case some users keep their homebrew apps in a different location.
-Using the `3dslink NetLoader` however forces me to.
+I am reluctant to use absolute paths, since I want to keep the behaviour of using the relative paths  in case some users keep their homebrew apps in a different location.

+`3dslink NetLoader`, however, forces me to.

 ## How to edit and compile source code yourself